-With more than 20 years of public sector experience, Pinnock has served in leadership positions at some of the City’s largest agencies, including the New York City Transit Authority where she served as Vice President of Human Resources and at the New York City Housing Authority where she served as the Director of Human Resources.
+Dawn's city career spans over 23 years and her work impacts the nearly 400,000 employees serving the City of New York.
+Dawn joined the DCAS team in 2014 as the Deputy Commissioner of Human Capital.
+She previously served in other leadership roles at some of the City's largest agencies, including the New York City Transit Authority where she served as Vice President of Human Resources and at the New York City Housing Authority where she served as the Director of Human Resources.

-She holds a Master’s of Science in Urban Policy Analysis and Management from The New School for Social Research and a Bachelor of Business Administration from Baruch College.
-She is a Certified Human Resource Professional, and a member of both the American Society of Training and Professional Development and the Society of Human Resource Management.
+She holds a Master of Science in Urban Policy Analysis and Management from The New School for Social Research and a Bachelor of Business Administration from Baruch College.
+She is a Certified Human Resource Professional, and a member of both the Association for Talent Development and the Society of Human Resource Management.

 Carmine Rivetti is the Chief of Staff for the Department of Citywide Administrative Services.
 Prior to his time as Chief of Staff, he served as Executive Director of External Affairs, overseeing communications and intergovernmental affairs.
 Rivetti came to the agency in July of 2014 as the Deputy Chief of Staff.

 Prior to joining DCAS, he served as Associate Vice President of Income for the United Way of New York City overseeing social service related initiatives, which include financial management, food stamps outreach, hunger prevention, and the Emergency Food and Shelter Program.